pnp/blog/content/post/simple-reminders-for-any-teams-channel-or-chat-message.md

 messages.
-Sometimes I ended up talking to Google (I use an Android phone, so you might be talking to Siri) to remind myself, but that still doesn't take you straight back to the original message with a single click - you still had to do a lot of navigation before you arrived at the message you were supposed to take action on.
+Sometimes I ended up talking to Google (I use an Android phone, so you might be talking to Siri) to remind myself, but that still doesn't take you straight back to the original message with a single select - you still had to do a lot of navigation before you arrived at the message you were supposed to take action on.
 My poor colleagues were also getting flooded with Teams messages.
 If they were diligent and cleared their activity bell notifications, they